-Too often, organizations fall into the trap of assuming that the culture, processes, and products that led to today’s success will also guarantee future results.
+Too often organizations fall into the trap of assuming that the culture, processes, and products that led to today’s success will also guarantee future results.
 That mindset increases the risk of decline and failure.
-As Albert Einstein said (paraphrased), “we can’t solve problems by using the same kind of thinking we used when we created them.”
-The enterprises that will dominate their respective markets going forward will be those that are adaptive learning organizations with the ability to learn, innovate, and relentlessly improve more effectively than their competition.
+The enterprises that will dominate their markets going forward will be adaptive learning organizations, with the ability to learn, innovate, and relentlessly improve more effectively and faster than their competition.